VPAC/seqpar/sequentialandparallelprogramming.md

 *Word parallel bit parallel (WPBP)*: All bits from all words are processed at unit time.
 This is maximum parallelism.

-A further development occured in 1977 by Wolfgang Handler which proposed a schema known as the Erlangen Classification System, based on system units and pipelining.
+A further development occurred in 1977 by Wolfgang Handler which proposed a schema known as the Erlangen Classification System, based on system units and pipelining.
 A computer is described by the number of processor control units (K), the number of arithmetic logic units or processing elements under the control of one PCU (D), the word length of an ALU or PE (W), the number of PCUs that can be pipelined (K'), the number of ALUs that can be pipelined (D') and the number of pipelined stages on all ALUs or in a single PE.
 (W').

 Hence the parallelism is expressed using a triplet containing the six values.